asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

-All of the examples above have one big issue, that is the fact that the Scanner object is not closed, however this can be mitigated by calling the close method on the scanner object, this can be done in several ways, but the try-catch block in java have two main methods to achive this - try-with-resources (introduced in Java 8) and finally (the classic approach)
+All of the examples above have one big issue, that is the fact that the Scanner object is not closed, however this can be mitigated by calling the close method on the scanner object, this can be done in several ways, but the try-catch block in java have two main methods to achieve this - try-with-resources (introduced in Java 8) and finally (the classic approach)

 ### Finally

 The finally block is a block which is executed, regardless of the fact that an exception is occurred.
 The code inside the finally block will be executed AFTER the code in both the try and catch, even if an exception is not caught, the finally block will always be executed.
-This provides a defered safe way to clean up resources after their usage has expired
+This provides a deferred safe way to clean up resources after their usage has expired

 ```java